-Homemade Goat’s Cheese, also referred to as Chèvre (french for goat), is easy to make and tastes deliciously sweet and creamy.
-It’s also a fun project to keep in mind for the school holidays and festive soirees.
-The kind I happened to host a couple of weeks ago for a couple of blogging and foodie friends.
+Homemade Goat’s Cheese, also referred to as Chèvre in Australia (French for goat), is easy to make and tastes deliciously sweet and creamy.
+It’s also a fun project to keep in mind for the school holidays, festive soirees and the lockdown iso of 2020.

 I feel like I have moved my digital existence onto Facebook and Instagram in the last month and a bit.
 In fact, I mostly have.
 My silence has not been a case of writer’s block or a much needed time off.
 It’s a result of an enormous workload I have committed to in the past few months.
 A workload that has seen me developing and writing over 220 recipes for various cookbooks – many of which I would have loved to have shared with you, but I can’t for a while yet.
 I promise to let you know all the details as soon as I can.
 I’ve been shooting for other projects as well as, you know, having a life with my family.

 - 2 tablespoons skim milk powder optional

 - 0.3 ml calcium chloride see note above if you don’t have a 1ml-capacity syringe